 - Mortgage fraud,

 Consequence Difference Between Street Crime and White Collar Crime

 Facing a white-collar crime charge does not necessarily mean that you will be exposed to lesser penalties if convicted.
 In fact, some white-collar crimes are charged at the federal level and inherently have more serious consequences.
-White-collar crime charges and blue-collar crime charges both command the expertise of an Oak Ridge criminal defense lawyer who understands the high stakes you are up against.
+White-collar crime charges and blue-collar crime charges both command the expertise of a Knoxville criminal defense lawyer who understands the high stakes you are up against.

 Potential penalties for a conviction of white-collar crime include:

 The extent of white-collar crime penalties varies significantly on the actual crime committed.
 For example, if convicted of insider trading, a type of securities fraud, you could be facing a minimum of 15 years behind bars and a fine of up to $5 million.
 A federal embezzlement charge could earn you up to a ten-year prison sentence, a $250,000 fine or both.
 Tax evasion carries a sentence of imprisonment for up to five years, a fine of up to $250,000 for individuals, or both.
 A reduction of your sentence is possible if you take responsibility for the crime and assist the authorities in their investigation.

 A conviction can have a severe impact on your freedom, your reputation, your job, your family, and your future.
 You owe it to yourself to contact a skilled Oak Ridge criminal defense lawyer as soon as possible to determine how best to proceed.

 Facing White-Collar Crime Charges?
 Call an Experienced Oak Ridge Criminal Defense Attorney